oasis-open/dita-stylesheets/org.oasis-open.pdf/readme.txt

 Readme for the OASIS PDF plug-in
 Original creation: KJE 30 Jan 2019
+Last update: KJE 27 Sep 2020
 --------------------------------------------------------------------

-This plug-in runs on DITA-0T 3.3.4 and uses Antenna House Formatter for official TC PDFs.
-(You can use FOP for generic PDFs.)
+This plug-in runs on DITA-0T 3.5.3 and uses Antenna House Formatter for official TC PDFs.
+(You can use FOP for unofficial PDFs.)
 It requires a system with the Liberation Sans font installed.

 It defines three transformations: